 - Reorganising the nursery site so that we reduce the equipment and activities that need to be cleaned after being touched

-- Removal of soft furnishings, play dough, sand, toys and resources that are hard to clean
+- Removal of soft furnishings, sand, toys and resources that are hard to clean

 - Not sharing play equipment and having their own chairs and mats to use each day;